Borderline Personality Disorder

 Also, it is sometimes difficult for people with borderline personality disorder to find a therapist they feel comfortable enough with.
 Given the problems maintaining perspective (see above, under Treatment), it may be difficult for them to distinguish between real and exaggerated disappointment in psychotherapy.
 One benefit of combining individual therapy with other therapy modes (for example, group therapy) is that it can diffuse some of the intensity and refocus the person on practical goals.

 Researchers are now more optimistic about the long-term outcomes in borderline personality disorder.
-For example, a paper published in 2010 reported on a study that followed hundreds of patients with this disorder over several years.
-The vast majority of the participants experienced at least some reduction in symptoms with treatment.
-And half recovered from the disorder, meaning they no longer met the criteria for having borderline personality disorder and they were functioning well.
+The vast majority of people with the disorder experience at least some reduction in symptoms with treatment.
+Significant numbers of patients recover from the disorder, meaning they no longer met the criteria for having borderline personality disorder and they function well.
 Therefore, at least with continuing treatment, it appears that many people with borderline personality disorder eventually can make significant progress, take some pleasure in their relationships and have satisfying life achievements.